 The agreement shall be reviewed by the graduate assistant before it is signed by him/her and the chairperson of the Doctoral Program Committee.
 The Doctoral Program Committee upon the recommendation of the graduate assistant's faculty supervisor and/or the department chairperson/school director or unit director, shall have the responsibility to review the assistant's performance and to terminate the appointment for failure to discharge satisfactorily the duties specified in the agreement.

 Lengths of Appointments

 Appointments are reviewed on a yearly basis.
 If satisfactory work is not completed, then appointment is not guaranteed for the following year.

-Research assistants are typically paid the National Institute of Health standard (Currently $1792 per month plus tuition).
+Research assistants are typically paid the National Institutes of Health standard.